The Street of Forgotten Men

 The Street of Forgotten Men is a 1925 American silent crime melodrama film directed by Herbert Brenon and released by Paramount Pictures.
 The film features the debut of actress Louise Brooks in an uncredited role.

 Plot

-As described in a film magazine reviews, Portland Fancy, a bowery woman, dies, leaving her daughter of four in the care of Easy Money Charlie, a beggar who fakes a stump arm on the streets of New York City.
+As described in the Exhibitors Herald upon its release, Portland Fancy, a bowery woman, dies, leaving her daughter of four in the care of Easy Money Charlie, a beggar who fakes a stump arm on the streets of New York City.
 True to his promise, Charlie rears the girl away from the bowery in beautiful environment, never confessing his faking method of earning a living.
 A beautiful young woman, she grows up to become engaged to a young attorney who is in a smart social set.
 Charlie tells Peyton, her fiancé, what a grafter he is and then departs for Australia.
 The young woman is married to Peyton on a night shortly after the secret return of Charlie, who is now thought dead.
 Charlie returns to his only way of livelihood after he has thrashed White Eye for trying to blackmail Peyton.